cubic-chariot/gtnh/garden-of-grind.md

 and the beekeeping villager trades 24 logs for an apiary.)

 Alternatively,
-if we had 26 vacuum tubes to begin with, we could get more from scrap: crafting a recycler, a packager, a 3x3 schematic, and an assembler (to make the 3x3 pattern) gives us scrapboxes, which can be opened manually for a 1.12% chance of getting vacuum tubes.
+if we had 22 vacuum tubes to begin with, we could get more from scrap.
-The four components above require 13 LV circuits, so 26 vacuum tubes is enough to produce more.
+The trollplant is a tier 6 IC2 crop that sometimes drop scraps.
-(Placing redstone in the battery slot of GT machines generate several hundred EU per dust;
+The 22 vacuum tubes gives us 11 LV circuits, so we can craft a packager (2 circuits for itself + 1 circuit for the robot arm), an assembler (2 circuits + 2 robot arms), and a 3x3 schematic (4 circuits, made in the assembler);
-it is a small amount, but enough to get more tubes to actually craft a steam turbine.
+the packager and the schematic can then compress the scraps into scrapboxes, which can be opened manually for a 1.12% chance of getting vacuum tubes.
-Diamond also works,
+Placing redstone in the battery slot of GT machines generate several hundred EU per dust, so we don't need a turbine to get started.
-and other items might work too, but I only know of these.)
+The next steps are making a recycler (to get scrap faster) and a steam turbine.

 Flawless Diamond